Sustainable Development Goal 10: Target 10.c: Reduce transaction costs for migrant remittances

 The full title of Target 10.c is to: "By 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent".

 Target 10.c has one indicator.
 Indicator 10.c.1 is the "Remittance costs as a proportion of the amount remitted".

 Target 10.c is to reduce the transaction costs for migrant remittances to below 3 percent.
 The target of 3 percent was established as the cost that international migrant workers would pay to send money home (known as remittances).
 However, post offices and money transfer companies currently charge 6 percent of the amount remitted.
 Worse, commercial banks charge 11 percent.
 Prepaid cards and mobile money companies charge 2 to 4 percent, but those services were not widely available as of 2017 in typical "remittance corridors".

+Custodian agencies

+Nine custodian agencies monitor the eleven indicators of SDG 10.
+This makes the arrangement of custodian agencies highly fragmented for this SDG.
+As a result there is only very limited, informal coordination and "ad hoc forms of interorganisational knowledge sharing".

+The custodian agencies include: World Bank (for four indicators), International Labor Organization (for two indicators), Office of the High Commissioner for Human Rights (this agency, and the following agencies, monitor just one indicator), International Monetary Fund, United Nations Department of Economic and Social Affairs Financing for Development Office, Organisation for Economic Co-operation and Development (OECD), International Trade Centre, UN Department of Economic and Social Affairs Population Division, International Organization for Migration.